shlublu/ShlubluLib/README.md

   * ***VC++ directories***:
     * Includes: paths to the Boost and C-Python include files of your remote Linux environment

-I am still working on making this cleaner and easier to use.
+I am working on making this cleaner and easier to use.

 ### Build outputs